 Why this matters: It’s hard to overstate the importance of family involvement in residential care.
 Your family has been impacted (and, in some cases, may have contributed to) the issues you are facing – and it’s important for both you and your loved ones that they are part of your treatment plan.
 The program you choose should be able to help your family members deal with immediate issues while you’re in treatment as well as prepare them to provide the positive support that will be essential to your long-term success.

-Why this matters: Disease such as addiction, eating disorders, chronic pain, and mood disorders rarely occur alone.
-For example, an addiction may be caused by depression, or an eating disorder may be the result of untreated trauma.
-Dual diagnosis treatment addresses all of the issues that you’re dealing with, which greatly increases your ability to achieve long-term success.
+Why this matters: Disease such as addiction, chronic pain, and mood disorders rarely occur alone.
+For example, an addiction may be caused by depression, or disordered eating may arise from untreated trauma.
+Co-occurring treatment addresses all of the issues with which you are dealing, thereby increasing your ability to achieve long-term success in recovery.

 Why this matters: There’s no way to sugarcoat this: Residential programs that don’t provide continuing care support are not giving their clients the best chance to achieve long-term success.
 From the first day you enter treatment, your team should be planning for what happens when you return home – and the day you leave treatment, you should do so with resources in place to support your treatment.
 For example, the Sierra Tucson Connections program provides 12 months of personalized support and advocacy to clients who complete treatment at Sierra Tucson.

 Why this matters: Alumni who have been where you are now, and who have completed the program that you’re considering, are the perfect people to speak to you about life before, during, and after treatment.
-They will be able to give you unique insights into day-to-day life at the program, and can provide first-hand accounts of how their lives have been impacted by the program in question.
-Please contact our Alumni Relations Coordinators for contacts to alumni at 855.373.7752.
+They will be able to give you unique insights into day-to-day life at the program and can provide first-hand accounts of how their lives have been impacted by the program in question.